-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing В. B. Assume responsibility and accountability for the quality of nursing care provided to clients and their families.
-B. Assume responsibility and accountability for the quality of nursing care provided to clients and their families.
-B. Assume responsibility and accountability for the quality of nursing care provided to clients, families, populations, and communities. ountability for the quality of sing care provided to clients, ilies, populations, and Knowledge 1. a.
+Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing B. Assume responsibility and accountability for the quality of nursing care provided to patients and their families.
+B. Assume responsibility and accountability for the quality of nursing care provided to patients and their families.
+B. Assume responsibility and accountability for the quality of nursing care provided to patients, families, populations, and communities.
+Knowledge , a.
 Texas Board of Nursing Standards of Practice. b.
 National standards of vocational nursing practice and care. c.
 National Federation of Licensed Practical Nurses Code of Ethics. d.
-Advocacy process.
-1. a. b. c. d. e.
-Texas Board of Nursing Standards of Practice.
-National standards of nursing practice and care.
-American Nurses Association Code of Ethics.
-Models of ethical decision- making.
-Advocacy process.
-1. b. c. d.
-Texas Board of Nursing Standards of Practice.
+Advocacy process. a.
+Texas Board of Nursing Standards of Practice. b.
+National standards of nursing practice and care. c.
+American Nurses Association Code of Ethics. d.
+Models of ethical decision making. e.
+Advocacy process. a.
+Texas Board of Nursing Standards of Practice. b.
 National standards of nursing practice and care; process for the development of standards of nursing practice and care.
-American Nurses Association Code of Ethics.
-Models of ethical decision- making.
-Legislative advocacy process.
-Resources and strategies for access to standards of practice.
-2. Legal parameters of vocational nursing practice and the Texas Nursing Practice Act, including Safe Harbor.
-2. a. b.
-Legal parameters of nursing practice and the Texas Nursing Practice Act, including Safe Harbor.
-Legal principles relative to health care.
-2. a. b.
-Legal parameters of nursing practice and the Texas Nursing Practice Act, including Safe Harbor.
-Legal principles and practice theories, and principles relative to health care.
+American Nurses Association Code of c.
+Ethics. d.
+Models of ethical decision making.